Nabeel-javaid/website-tech-detector/README.md

 # Website Technology Detector

-A command-line tool that detects what technologies, frameworks, and platforms a website is built with.
+A tool that detects what technologies, frameworks, and platforms a website is built with.
+Available as both a command-line tool and a REST API.

 ## Features